The Model Context Protocol (MCP) is an open protocol that allows you to provide custom tools to agentic LLMs in Cursor.

 The user can expand the message to see the tool call arguments.

-If the user approves the tool call, the agent will use the tool and display the response in the chat.
+When a tool is used Cursor will display the response in the chat.
 This image shows the response from the sample tool, as well as expanded views of the tool call arguments and the tool call response.